kperrine/minutesynth/docs/intro.md

   let sinewave = M$.Osc({ t: 1, f: 100, g: 1/4 })
   ```
 * The Distorter `M$.Dist` module takes an `a` parameter for "amount".
 It can range from -2.9 to 100 or beyond.
 Values below 0 map to an exponential curve where low audio values are quieted, and values above 0 map to a sigmoid where low audio values are amplified.
-* Outs are usually emerging from a gain AudioNode, and are accessible by the `.z` property if need be.
+* A module's main audio output is usually emerging from a gain AudioNode that's accessible by the `.z` attribute if need be.
 * If you want to route the output of a MinuteSynth module to a WebAudio node input, you can use the `connect()` method on the module's output:
   ```javascript
   // Let's say we have an "analyser" object from WebAudio.